| |

 |

-Does it matter in what state I gained the experience?
+Does it matter in what jurisdiction I gained the experience?

 |